History and version

 of the Sd.Kfz.250 Ausf.A, which represents the 250E body.
 That

-kit is nicely detailed, but has some scale issues.
-We already mentioned
+kit is nicely detailed, but also has some scale issues.
+We already

-one of them above.
-Comparison with this kit teaches us that cross-kitting
+mentioned some of them above.
+Comparison with this kit teaches us

-might be an option to arrive at a more correct Sd.Kfz.250 or 253:
+that cross-kitting might be an option to arrive at a more correct

 - The

-tracks of the S-Model kit are better, and might fit on the MK72
+tracks of the S-Model kit are closer to scale, and might fit on

 - The